 Old buildings redefined.

-Floor spring at House of the Reader Madrid
+Floor springs at House of the Reader, Madrid

 Verlag Deutsche Standards, Cologne

 New KTV at 333 West Wacker Drive, Chicago

 It's not only conservationists who are keen to find and preserve our architectural heritage.
 Private developers too are well aware of the symbolic character and charm of old buildings.
 The worldwide trend toward urbanization is also increasing the demand for refurbishment and conversion in industrialized countries.
 Historic buildings are currently being sensitively redeveloped and interesting architecture is being created from ordinary purpose-built structures.

 During the renovation process, buildings are adapted to meet current expectations in terms of accessibility, energy efficiency and sustainability.
 This calls for the use of non-polluting building materials, state-of-the-art technologies like the DORMA TMS Door Management System and user-friendly, flexible design solutions.

 The most spectacular architectural projects do not necessarily start on green-field sites or on vacant lots in towns and cities.
 They often take place within the existing walls of historic buildings.
 The particular charm lies in the merging of architectural contrasts while maintaining the authenticity of the building.

 Two buildings that date back to the days of the British Empire – the former City Hall and Supreme Court – are being completely refurbished to create the new Singapore National Gallery, expected to combine a rich history with contemporary inspirations.
 An airy structure of glass and steel designed by studioMilou will link the two buildings.
 Behind the classical Corinthian columns, a highly modern interior is taking shape.
 Automatic DORMA sliding and swing doors - ED 200 and ES 200 - will keep visitors moving even on the busiest days.
 The opening is scheduled for November 2015.